Theoretical analysis of the randomized subspace regularized Newton method for non-convex optimization: Global convergence properties

-Because of the dependency of $ p(\eps) $ on $\eps$, the above discussion can not lead to the iteration complexity analysis.
-In the next subsection, with a few additional assumptions, the iteration complexity is shown.
+Because of the dependency of $ p(\eps) $ on $\eps$, the above discussion can not lead to the iteration complexity analysis, as we need to quantify the exact dependency of the iteration complexity bound with respect to $\varepsilon$.
+This will be done, under a few additional assumptions, in the next subsection.